Workplace sexual harassment is a form of employment discrimination in Nevada. There are typically two kinds of workplace sexual harassment:

 4. Should I file a police report?

-Victims of sexual harassment may also consider filing a police report at their local police or sheriff’s station.
-But victims are advised to consult with an attorney first to compose the report in a way that does not incriminate the accuser and that conveys the criminality of the harasser.
+As a victim of sexual harassment, you may also consider filing a police report at your local police or sheriff’s station.
+However, you are advised to consult with an attorney first to compose the report in a way that does not incriminate you and that conveys the criminality of the harasser.

 Learn how to file a police report with the Las Vegas Metropolitan Police Department.
 Note that the LVMPD calls police reports “incident crime reports” (ICRs).
 There is no fee for filing an IRC.